-The freshwater crayfish Astacus astacus, also known as the red-clawed crayfish.is a native European freshwater species (1, 2).
-This species has been introduced outside of Europe, as is the case in Morocco on several occasions during the years 1931, 1932, and 1940 (3) for acclimatization purposes.
+The freshwater crayfish Astacus astacus, also known as the red-clawed crayfish, is a native European freshwater species (1, 2).
+This species has been introduced outside of Europe, as is the case in Morocco on several occasions in 1931, 1932, and 1940 (3) for acclimatization purposes.

-Crayfish habitats varies depending on the species and geographical region.
+Crayfish habitats vary depending on the species and geographical region.
 They can be found in a variety of aquatic environments (rivers, streams, lakes, etc...).
 Freshwater crayfish species prefer clear and well-oxygenated waters with rocky bottoms or aquatic vegetation.
 These habitats provide shelter, hiding places as well as sources of food such as algae, plants, and aquatic invertebrates.
 According to (4, 5, 6), A. astacus prefers depths ranging from 1.5m to 2m and nearly stagnant or low-flow waters, not too cold, with temperatures that can rise in summer to 22°C (7).
-The combined effect of human activities and climate change leads to habitat degradation and, consequently the decline of populations of this noble species within its original distribution range (2, 8) as well as in Morocco (3).
+The combined effect of human activities and climate change leads to habitat degradation consequently, decline of populations of this noble species within its original distribution range (2, 8) as well as in Morocco (3).
 In order to preserve this species and promote its survival, captive breeding can play an important role by providing a controlled environment and conditions suitable for the reproduction and growth of crayfish.

-To support indigenous populations of A. Astacus, reintroductions and breeding programs have been carried out in some European countries such as Austria, Italy, England, Estonia, Ireland, Czech Rep., Croatia, France, and Portugal (9).
-In order to rehabilitate this species in the Middle Atlas waters of Morocco, a study characterizing the water quality of an artificial lake (Sidi Mimoune) and at the crayfish farming station (Ras Elma Astaculture Station) was carried out for 12 months (November 2021 - November 2022).
-The results of this study will enable managers to make decisions regarding the quality of the habitat
+To support indigenous populations of A. Astacus, reintroductions and breeding programs have been carried out in some European countries such as Austria, Italy, England, Estonia, Ireland, Czech Republic., Croatia, France, and Portugal (9).
+In order to rehabilitate this species in the Middle Atlas waters of Morocco, a study characterizing the water quality of an artificial Lake (Sidi Mimoune) and at the crayfish farming station (Ras Elma Astaciculture station) was carried out for 12 months (November 2021 - 2022).
+The results of this study will enable managers to make decisions regarding the quality of the habitat and, consequently, the restocking of Lake Sidi Mimoune with A. astacus juveniles produced at the crayfish farming station.